Chiburator/master-scheduler/README.md

 # Important Code changes:

 * **cfs-coffe-arch.h**: Append only mode was deactivated to allow writing to different file locations.
 * **master-unicast/project-conf.h**: The amount of neighbors changed to 16.
-Setting up a network with more than 16 neighbors at any node requieres a change at variable `NBR_TABLE_CONF_MAX_NEIGHBORS`.
+Setting up a network with more than 16 neighbors at any node requires a change at variable `NBR_TABLE_CONF_MAX_NEIGHBORS`.
 The payload size was decreased from 64 bytes to 59 bytes to allow overhearing during schedule distribution in unicasts
 * **frame802154e-ie.c**: New information elements were added.
 * **master-schedule**: This module contains the process to receive serial line input on the distributor node and all read/write functions to access the flash memory.
 Reading the schedule and writing a new schedule to flash can be accomplished through this module.
 The bit-vector is implemented here as well.
-* **master-routing**: This module contains the logic to handle ETX-metric gathering and schedule distribution as well as the routing from the initial version.
+* **master-routing**: This module contains the logic to handle ETX-metric gathering and schedule distribution, as well as the routing from the initial version.
-* **tsch.c & tsch-slot-operation**: Overhearing of unicast transmissions is implemented through this modules.
+* **tsch.c & tsch-slot-operation**: Overhearing of unicast transmissions is implemented through these modules.

 # How to use the new version of MASTER

 The new version of MASTER is able to upload a schedule at runtime.
 There are two ways to generate and upload a schedule.
-If a file path and a file name is submited to MASTER as a parameter, MASTER will create a schedule from the file.
+If a filepath and a filename is submitted to MASTER as a parameter, MASTER will create a schedule from the file.

     master_scheduler.py -dir "<FILE_PATH>" -f <FILE_NAME> ...